projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 * A configuration toolset that helps users to generate and edit configuration data.
 The toolset includes:

-  - **Board inspector**: Collects board-specific information on target machines.
+  - **Board Inspector**: Collects board-specific information on target machines.
-  - **ACRN configurator**: Enables you to edit configuration data via a web-based UI.
+  - **ACRN Configurator**: Enables you to edit configuration data via a web-based UI.

 The following sections introduce the concepts and tools of ACRN configuration